Spiral (2019 film): Plot

 He tries to convince Aaron that they need to leave the town, but Aaron believes Malik is struggling with paranoia as a result of his past.
 Tensions between them increase, and Aaron kicks Malik out of the house after finding photos of him and Matthew having sex to which Malik denies.

 Malik stays in the abandoned house and watches one of the tapes, which contains home movie footage of the same-sex couple from 1985.
 The tape reveals they experienced similar disturbing events prior to their deaths.
 Malik learns that every 10 years, the neighbors perform a ritual and select a new family in the neighborhood to target.
 He returns home to warn Aaron and Kayla but is horrified to see all of the residents have assembled for a gathering.
 Believing Marshall to the leader of the rituals, he shoots him to death, and it is revealed that a party was seemingly being thrown in their honor.

 Malik is arrested, and Aaron visits him in jail to inform him that he and Kayla are moving to get away from him.
 Aaron later discovers the video tape from 1985 and sees footage of Marshall, Tiffany, and Tyler socializing with the couple and their daughter.
 Suddenly, a group of hooded figures appear in the house, and Aaron discovers Tyler eating the intestines of Kayla’s body.
 Meanwhile, Marshall, now-alive, visits Malik and tells him that Aaron and Kayla will be murdered, and he will be framed and appear to have committed suicide.
 Marshall explains that the neighborhood has a history of eliminating newcoming families who represent society’s fear of a progressive culture.

-It it revealed that Malik documented all of the events and downloaded the information onto a CD-ROM to warn the next family.
+It is revealed that Malik documented all of the events and downloaded the information onto a CD-ROM to warn the next family.
 Ten years later, a South Asian couple and their daughter moves into the house, and the daughter finds the CD-ROM hidden in the attic.